 Honors & Awards

-- The Best Lawyers in America®, International Arbitration - Governmental
+- Best Lawyers®, International Arbitration - Commercial and International Arbitration - Governmental

-- Chambers USA and Global, International Arbitration- Band One
+- Chambers USA and Global, International Arbitration: Arbitrators, Band One, Nationwide

 - Investment Arbitration Reporter, recognized as one of 80 lawyers worldwide who are most experienced in international investment arbitration